 Granite Gear backpacks have been longtime favorites with Appalachian Trail thru-hikers because of their light weight, carrying capacity and durability.
-Last year, Granite Gear retired one of their most popular packs, the Vapor Trail, and introduced a new pack called the Blaze AC 60 which has a similar design but incorporates many improvements, including a better compression system and a large front mesh pocket.
+The Blaze AC 60 incorporates many improvements over past models of Granite Gear packs, including a better compression system and a large front mesh pocket.

 While spartan in its simplicity, this type of design is very functional because it means you can store all of the gear and you need during the day in external pockets, without having to open up the main compartment.
 This is useful on rain days when you want to keep your clothing and sleeping gear dry and protected, and it improves your time efficiency in general because you don’t have to dig around in your pack looking for stuff every time you stop for a break.